 The downplaying of the disease’s risks is part of the case built against vaccination by anti-vaccine activists, doctors, and organizations.
 The other part is overstating the risks of MMR and attributing to it risks it does not have, like autism.
 As a result, parents don’t use the safe effective vaccine available – and little Clara, for one, paid the price of this misinformation.

-Again: Clara – daughter of wealthy, well-educated parents, no doubt well nourished – died after months-long deterioration from a complication of measles.
+Again: Clara – daughter of wealthy, well-educated parents, no doubt well-nourished – died after months-long deterioration from a complication of measles.
 While no vaccine is 100% effective, MMR is very effective.
 If vaccinated, chances are she never would have gotten the disease in the first place.
 If misinformation about measles and MMR was not promoted by anti-vaccine groups, chances are her parents would have vaccinated her.

 It’s understandable that distressed parents seek someone to blame, in this case by pointing the finger at the doctors.
 And the blame should be placed, first and foremost, elsewhere – but not on the doctors: on the providers of misinformation that misleads parents into this bad choice.

 Will there be any charges?
 Frankly, I don’t think there should be.
 Even if the doctors could have diagnosed SSPE earlier, SSPE is generally fatal.
-And although the initial decision not to vaccinate was the parents’, I don’t think criminal penalties are the right way to deal with this type of error, given the large amount of misinformation out there.
+And although the initial decision not to vaccinate was the parents’, I don’t think criminal penalties are the right way to deal with this type of error, given a large amount of misinformation out there.

 If any good is to come out of this story, it is for other parents to realize that the risk from preventable diseases is real and they can protect their children from it.
 If the inquiry raises awareness enough to make that happen, Clara’s tragic, untimely, preventable death may save other children.